 The school also uses the Letters & Sounds Phonics System which provides daily speaking and listening activities moving onto fluent word reading skills.
 Letters & Sounds is delivered in discrete, daily sessions to our younger children, progressing from simple to more complex phonic knowledge and skills & encourages words to be segmented & blended into their constituent phonemes to read words.

-At TASS, we want to ensure that all children move through the early stages of acquiring phonics & that they read texts which are entirely decodable for them in order that they experience success as well as learn to rely on theses phonemic strategies.
+At TASS, we want to ensure that all children move through the early stages of acquiring phonics and that they read texts which are entirely decodable for them in order that they experience success as well as learn to rely on theses phonemic strategies.

-Click to download our TASS Book Week Parent Booklet
+TASS Book Week Parent Booklet

 At TASS, we want all of our children to be a Reader – but also to be a Reader for life!